FranciscaDB/Platforms/JetROS/env_setup/README.md

 After completing the installation, continue with the Tutorials section.
 Once you are able to run the turtlesim examples, your ROS 2 environment will be mostly ready.

+If you set a ROS_DOMAIN_ID, make sure to use the same ID on both the robots and the computer where the GUI will be executed.

 ## 3. Install PyTorch 2.1 and TorchVision 0.16.1

 https://forums.developer.nvidia.com/t/pytorch-for-jetson/72048